All our dogs are in Romania and are only brought to the UK once adopted….unless they are being re-homed.

 How do we pay the adoption donation?

-All our adoption donations are paid using either a credit or debit card on BT Donate, Worldpay, Bank Transfer or Paypal.
-We are also able to take your adoption donation over the phone.
-Please call one of the numbers listed on our contact page to arrange this.
+All our adoption donations are paid using either a credit or debit card on Worldpay or Paypal.

 Can i reserve a particular dog?